 The compensation might differ depending on the nature of the product purchased, and the compensation might scale up or down based on the size of the referred traffic.

 Fulfillment and Customer Information

-This section should specify which party is responsible for fulfilling all purchases made by customers.
-Generally, the affiliate is responsible for directing traffic to the company website, but the company is responsible for fulfilling any of the orders placed by those specific visitors.
+This section should specify which party is responsible for fulfilling all customer purchases.
+Generally, the affiliate is responsible for directing traffic to the company website, but the company is responsible for fulfilling any orders the visitors place.

 Limited License Rights

 This section should specify the affiliate’s rights about the products or services the affiliate is promoting.
 This section is crucial because it determines that the company retains rights to the products and services sold even if the affiliate promotes them on an external website.